 FOR FREE AND REDUCED PRICE MEALS

-The County Line School District today announces its policy for providing free and reduced price meals for children served under the National School Lunch and Breakfast Program.
+The Charleston School District today announces its policy for providing free and reduced price meals for children served under the [insert National School Lunch Program and School Breakfast Program].
 [Each school and/or the central office] has a copy of the policy, which may be reviewed by any interested party.
-The price charged for a paid student breakfast is $.75; the price charged for a paid student lunch at the High School is $1.90 and Elementary is$1.80.
+The price charged for a paid student breakfast is $.75; the price charged for a paid student lunch is $2.00.

 The household size and income criteria identified below will be used to determine eligibility for free and reduced price benefits for SY 2018-2019.
 Children from households whose income is at or below the levels shown are eligible for free or reduced price meals.